A Unified Formulation of Geometry-aware Dynamic Movement Primitives: Proposed approach

-where $\bm{d} = \diag{\Log{\Y_1}{\G}}\in\manR{m\times m}$ is a diagonal matrix built from a $m$-D vector. $\w_i\in\manR{m\times N}$ are the weights (free parameters) which can be estimated by encoding any sampled trajectory (\eg any robot manipulation skill profile).
+where $\w_i\in\manR{m\times N}$ are the weights (free parameters) that can be estimated by encoding any sampled trajectory (\eg any robot manipulation skill profile).
 In order to estimate the parameters of a corresponding \acp{gadmp}, we need to estimate the \ordinal{1}{st} and \ordinal{2}{nd} time derivatives of the demonstrated trajectory.
 The 1st time derivative is computed as follows

 where $\delta t = t_l - t_{l-1}$.
 The \ordinal{2}{nd}-time-derivative $\bcalYdd$ can be computed straight forward from $\bcalYd$ using standard Euclidean tools, \ie ${\bcalYdd = \{t_l, \ydd_l\}_{l=1}^T}$ where $\ydd_l = (\yd_{l}-\yd_{l-1})/\delta t$.